When the Patient Lacks Decision-Making Capacity

 Showing items related by title, author, creator and subject.

 Disclosure of Medical Information to the Surrogate of a Patient Who Lacks Decision-Making Capacity.
-Final Rule Unknown author (Department of Veterans Affairs, 2011-02-08)This document amends Department of Veterans Affairs (VA) regulations to reflect changes made by section 504 of the Caregivers and Veterans Omnibus Health Services Act of 2010.
+Final Rule Unknown creator (Department of Veterans Affairs, 2011-02-08)This document amends Department of Veterans Affairs (VA) regulations to reflect changes made by section 504 of the Caregivers and Veterans Omnibus Health Services Act of 2010.
 Section 504 authorizes a VA practitioner, when ...